Thank you for asking "Who is OT Mom?"

 I had plenty of opportunity to put my OT training

-into practice on the home front with our children, who have experienced, between them, challenges with
+into practice on the home front with our children, who have experienced various different learning challenges between them.

 As a result, OT Mom Learning Activities is full of practical ideas that you can use to help your child at home.
 Tried and tested!